raimohanska/harmaja/README.md

 In fact, I should rename equals to make a clear distinction between "id equality" and "content equality".
 Suggestions?

+## Component lifecycle

+TLDR: subscriptions to observables are managed automatically based on component lifecycle.

+As told above, components in Harmaja are functions that are treated as constructors.
+The return value of a Harmaja component is by the way actually a native HTMLElement.

+When you embed observables into the DOM, Harmaja creates a placeholder node (empty text node) into the DOM tree and replaces it with the real content when the observable yields a value.
+If the value is yielded synchronously, the placeholder is unnecessary and is not created.
+Whenever it subscribes to an observable, it attachs the resultant *unsub* function to the created DOM node so that it can perform cleanup later.

+When Harmaja replaces any DOM node, it recursively seeks all attached *unsubs* in the node and its children and calls them to free resources related to the removed nodes.

+In addition, all observables passed as props to Harmaja components are automatically scoped to component lifecycle.
+Practically
+Harmaja checks for props that are EventStreams or Properties (but not Buses or Atoms) and instead of passing the `observable` as-is, it passes `observable.takeUntil(unmountEvent())` to the component constructor.

+The only case where you need to be more careful is when your subscribing from a component directly to an external/global source, as this is not something that Harmaja can magically manage.
+When doing this you can use either the `unmountEvent()` eventstream or the `onUnmount` callback to make sure your subscriptions don't exceed component lifetime.

 ## Cool FRP things

 TODO where FRP really shines.
 It's not just a Redux replacement.